tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/UICWagonNumbering.md

 - 61 Passenger cars with air-condition and for internationa use that complies to TSI/RIC/COTIF/PPW.
 - 81 Wagons with bogies for international use after special agreement only
 - 82 Wagons with bogies for domestic use only.

-### Vehicle Keeper Marking (VKM)
-A Vehicle Keeper Marking (VKM) is an alphanumeric code, consisting of 2 to 5 letters.
-A VKM is inscribed on each rail vehicle, near the vehicle number.
-The VKM denominates the Vehicle Keeper as registered in the Rolling Stock Register.
-A VKM is unique in all countries covered by this standard.

-#### Format of the Vehicle Keeper Marking
-The VKM is representation of the full name or abbreviation of the vehicle keeper, if possible in a recognisable manner.
-All 26 letters of the Latina alphabet may be used.
-The letters in the VKM are written in capitals.

-Letters that do not stand for first letters of words in the keeper's name may be written in lower case.
-For checking uniqueness, the written name will be ignored.

-Letters may contain diacritical signs.
-Diacritical signs used by these letters are ignored for checking uniqueness.

-For vehicles of keepers that reside in a country that does not use the Latin alphabet, a translation of the VKM in its own alphabet may be applied behind the VKM separated from it by a slash-sign (‘/’).
-This translated VKM is disregarded for data-processing purposes.

-#### Provisions about allocation of Vehicle Keeper Markings
-A vehicle keeper can be issued more than one VKM, in case:
-— the vehicle keeper has a formal name in more than one language;
-— a vehicle keeper has good cause to distinguish between separate vehicle fleets within his organisation.
-A single VKM can be issued for a group of companies:
-— that belong to single corporate structure that has appointed and mandated one organisation within this structure to handle all issues on behalf of all others;
-— that has mandated a separate, single legal entity for handling all issues on their behalf, in which event the legal entity is the keeper.

-#### Register of Vehicle Keeper Markings and procedure for allocation
-The register of VKM is public and updated on a real time basis.
-An application for a VKM is filed with the applicant's competent national authority and forwarded to the central body.
-- A VKM can be used only after publication by the central body.
-- The holder of a VKM must inform the competent national authority when he ends the use of a VKM, and the competent national authority will forward the information to the central body.
-- A VKM will then be revoked once the keeper has proved that the marking has been changed on all vehicles concerned.
-It will not be reissued for 10 years, unless it is reissued to the original holder or at his request to another holder.
-- A VKM can be transferred to another holder, which is the legal successor to the original holder.
-- A VKM stays valid when the holder changes his name to a name that does not bear resemblance to the VKM.

-The first list of VKM will be drafted using existing railway company abbreviations.
-The VKM will be applied to all new build wagons after entry into force of the relevant TSIs.
-Existing wagons will have to be brought in compliance with the VKM marking by 31 December 2013.
-In case of inconsistency between the VKM marked on the vehicle and the data registered in the NVR, the NVR registration supersedes.